jraby/1brc/README.md

 # Conclusion

-In the end, the program takes 0.871s on a ryzen 9 7900 (24 core), while the baseline implementation without concurrency took 88s on the same machine.
+In the end, the program takes 0.871s on a ryzen 9 7900 (24 threads), while the baseline implementation without concurrency took 88s on the same machine.

 The final profiling shows:
 - 48% `ParseWorker`